aaf1007/stock-market-predictor/README.md

 | `T.TO` | 0.0001424114 | 0.0117423143 | 1.174% |
 | **Average (2 models)** | **0.0003388525** | **0.0163675144** | **1.637%** |

-## Pros and Cons (Current Approach)

-### Pros

-- Simple and fast to train/infer.
-- Per-ticker model storage makes repeated predictions efficient.
-- Time-series-aware split avoids random-shuffle leakage.
-- Pipeline keeps preprocessing consistent with training.

-### Cons

-- Linear model can underfit non-linear market behavior.
-- Feature set is small (only price/volume + 2 rolling stats).
-- Limited robustness to market regime shifts and sudden events.
-- Metrics are from short local samples unless you retrain broadly.
-- No confidence intervals, only point predictions.

-## Improvements

-See `MODEL_IMPROVEMENTS.md` for a prioritized improvement roadmap.